Tests show contaminant found in vaping products linked to deadly lung illnesses

 Unlike the human digestive tract, which can break down and get rid of foreign substances, the lungs aren’t designed to handle anything except gases, experts said.

-Laura Crotty Alexander, a lung inflammation and e-cigarette researcher at the University of California in San Diego, said it’s not clear whether the chemical itself or its byproducts could be toxic.
+Laura Crotty Alexander, a lung inflammation and e-cigarette researcher at the University of California in San Diego School of Medicine, said it’s not clear whether the chemical itself or its byproducts could be toxic.

 “We haven’t looked at the toxicity of vitamin E in the lungs,” she said.
-“The lungs are designed to exchange gas molecules, they’re not designed to be exposed to other chemicals.”
+“The lungs are designed to exchange gas molecules; they’re not designed to be exposed to other chemicals.”

-When the lung cells die, that often provokes an inflammatory response and “other cells need to come in and clean up the cell debris,” Alexander said.
+When the lung cells die, that often provokes an inflammatory response, and “other cells need to come in and clean up the cell debris,” Alexander said.
 But the lungs are very delicate.
-Any time extra cells come in, “they get in the way of gas exchange,” she said.
+When extra cells enter, “they get in the way of gas exchange,” she said.
 That makes it more difficult for oxygen to get into a person’s bloodstream.
 The inflammation can cause liquid to accumulate in the lungs, making it difficult for someone to breathe, she said.

 —

-Video: Officials in Utah said they don’t know whether the illnesses are associated with the e-cigarette devices, or with specific ingredients or contaminants inhaled through them.(The Washington Post)
+Video: Officials in Utah said they don’t know whether the illnesses are associated with the e-cigarette devices, or with specific ingredients or contaminants inhaled through them.(REF:Luis Velarde/The Washington Post)